SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 <a name="ryrie" href="#contents" style="font-style:Italic;font-size:2.1em;color:Black;">Dr. Charles C. Ryrie</a>

-**Charles Caldwell Ryrie** (PhD, University of Edinburgh) was an American Bible scholar and Christian theologian.
+**Charles Caldwell Ryrie** (Ph.D., University of Edinburgh) was an American Bible scholar and Christian theologian.
 He served as professor of systematic theology and dean of doctoral studies at Dallas Theological Seminary and as president and professor at what is now Cairn University.

 [⚠️ Minority view (Category mistakes in Greek)](https://sevenshepherd.github.io/repent/)<br>
 [✅ Monergistic](https://carm.org/dictionary/monergism/)